 March 17, 2017 | Volunteer & Awards

-For this pioneering research, which also demonstrates the best in cross-disciplinary collaboration, and for her outstanding teaching, Edwards, who is the Canada Research Chair in Anaerobic Biotechnology and a professor in the Department of Chemical Engineering and Applied Chemistry, is being honoured with a 2017 Faculty Award.
+For his impressive body of research and outstanding teaching at U of T, Pratt, a professor in the Department of Psychology, is being honoured with a 2017 Faculty Award.
 The annual prize recognizes U of T teaching staff who consistently demonstrate all-around excellence in both their scholarly work and in the classroom.
+Pratt is also is Vice-Dean, Research and Infrastructure for the Faculty of Arts & Science and is cross-appointed to the Toronto Rehabilitation Institute.

 The Faculty Award honouring excellence in research and teaching is presented each year under the banner of the Awards of Excellence, a program recognizing the outstanding members of the University of Toronto community who have made rich and meaningful contributions to the University, their communities and to the world.